FindMySchool LogoFindMySchool

 Astor’s headline academic picture is challenging at GCSE, and it is important to read the numbers in a way that helps families make realistic decisions.

-the school is ranked 3,803rd in England for GCSE outcomes and 5th locally in Dover (FindMySchool ranking based on official data).
-Its percentile band sits below England average.
+the school is ranked 2,698th academically in England out of 3,895 GCSE schools and 6th locally in Dover for secondary outcomes (FindMySchool ranking based on official data).
+Its percentile band still sits below England average.
 The school’s Progress 8 score is -1.04, which indicates students, on average, make substantially less progress than pupils with similar starting points across England.

 the A-level picture is also below England average in the FindMySchool ranking.
-Astor is ranked 2,468th in England for A-level outcomes and 5th locally in Dover (FindMySchool ranking based on official data).
-Grade distribution in the most recent published data shows 1.28% A*, 3.85% A, 10.26% B, and 15.38% A*–B overall.
+Astor is ranked 2,218th academically in England out of 2,549 A-level providers and 5th locally in Dover (FindMySchool ranking based on official data).
+Grade distribution in the 2025 data shows 0% A*, 10% A, 10% B, and 30% A*–B overall.

 The implication is not that sixth form is weak in every respect.
 Rather, it suggests that outcomes are more variable, and that the sixth form is likely to suit students who engage with the support structures, attend consistently, and choose a programme that matches their strengths and prior attainment.